K. I. M.

-Kim Nocifs also known by his stage name K.I.M. (born November 15, 1986) is a French beatboxer, known for electronic and dubstep style beats.
+Kim Nocifs, also known by his stage name, K.I.M. (born November 15, 1986), is a French beatboxer, known for electronic and dubstep style beats.

 K.I.M. began beatboxing in 2007, making his international début in 2009 at the French Team Beatbox Championship.
 With his group Nocifs Sound System, K.I.M won the competition.
 He also won the same competition the following year.
 In 2011, K.I.M. won the French Beatbox Championship.

-He is now a member of Team Paname with their French slogan: "Le beatbox c’est mieux maintenant."
+He is now a member of Team Paname with the French slogan "Le beatbox c’est mieux maintenant."